cardano-foundation/CIPs/CIP-0035/README.md

 ### Plutus Core

 _Plutus Core_ is a script language used in the Cardano ledger.
 For the purposes of this document, Plutus Core consists of various _language constructs_, and also _builtin types and functions_.

 Plutus Core has a number of builtin types, such as integers, and builtin functions, such as integer addition.
-Builtin functions provide access to functionality that would be difficult or expensive to implement in Plutus Core code.
+Builtin functions provide access to functionality that would be difficult or expensive to implement using the basic constructs of Plutus Core, which is otherwise little more than the untyped lambda calculus.
-Builtin functions can operate only over builtin types.
-Builtin types come with a _size metric_ which is used by costing functions.
+Builtin functions can operate only over builtin types or arbitrary Plutus Core terms treated opaquely.
+  * [ ] Builtin types come with a _size metric_ which is used by costing functions.
 For example, the size metric for integers returns the bit-size of the integer.

 The performance of Plutus Core scripts has two components: how expensive the script actually is to run (_real performance_) and how expensive we say it is to run in the ledger (_model performance_).